distri/compositions/main.coffee.md

       self.extend

+Bind a data model getter/setter to an attribute.
+The data model is bound directly to the attribute and must be directly convertible to and from JSON.

+        attrData: (name, DataModel) ->
+          I[name] = DataModel(I[name])

+          Object.defineProperty self, name,
+            get: ->
+              I[name]
+            set: (value) ->
+              I[name] = DataModel(value)

-Observe any number of attributes as simple observables.
+Observe any number of attributes as observables.
 For each attribute name passed in we expose a public getter/setter method and listen to changes when the value is set.

         attrObservable: (names...) ->
           names.forEach (name) ->